 Some are edible.

 You won't find them on many restaurant menus, but jellyfish are edible and are eaten as a delicacy in some places, such as in Japan and Korea.
 In fact, in Japan jellyfish have been transformed into candy.
 A sweet and salty caramel made out of sugar, starch syrup and jellyfish powder has been produced by students in an effort to make use of the jellyfish that often plague the waters there.

 They have been to space.

 Though they look rather alien, jellyfish are indeed from planet Earth.
 Nevertheless, they have been to space.
 NASA first started sending jellyfish to space aboard the Columbia space shuttle back in the early '90s to test how they might get along in a zero-gravity environment.
 Why?
-Interestingly, both humans and jellyfish rely on specialized gravity-sensitive calcium crystals in order to orient themselves (these are located inside the inner ear in the case of humans, and along the bottom edge of the mushroom-like bodies of jellies).
+Interestingly, both humans and jellyfish rely on specialized gravity-sensitive calcium crystals to orient themselves.
+(These crystals are located inside the inner ear in the case of humans, and along the bottom edge of the mushroom-like bodies of jellies.)
 So studying how jellyfish manage in space can reveal clues about how humans might also fare.

 Editor's note: This article has been updated with new information since it was originally published in January 2015.